codenothing/Nlint/doc/Pre-commit.md

 If you are using git, add the follwing line to your .git/hooks/pre-commit file

-	node /path/to/Nodelint/index.js --Nodelint-pre-commit .
+	node /path/to/Nodelint/index.js --Nodelint-pre-commit=git

-or if you added the .Nodelint.js shortcut to your home directory
+This will run JSLint on all files that are going to be committed, and block the transaction if any errors are found.
+If you want to lint your entire project on every commit, add the following instead.

-	node ~/.Nodelint.js --Nodelint-pre-commit .
+	node /path/to/Nodelint/index.js --Nodelint-pre-commit-all

-This will send your entire project through JSLINT, and block the commit if any errors arise.
-Which also means you will need to have .lintignore file(s) to block linting of files that you know will fail.
+Just remember to set your .lintignore file(s) to block linting of files you know will fail.

 If you have yet to create a pre-commit hook, just move the pre-commit.sample file to pre-commit, and remove everything but the first line with the shebang telling what env to use.